EarthByte/pyBacktrack/docs/pybacktrack_backstrip.rst

 (or the surface age) the decompacted thickness is just the compacted thickness.
 And note that because no extra :ref:`base sediment layer <pygplates_base_sediment_layer>` was added to the bottom of the drill site (2311 metres) the thickness and density is zero there.
 The *decompacted_density* is the average density integrated over the decompacted thickness of the drill site (each stratigraphic layer contains a mixture of water and sediment according to its porosity at the decompacted depth of the layer).
+The *decompacted_sediment_rate* is the rate of sediment deposition in units of metres/Ma.
+At each time it is calculated as the fully decompacted thickness (ie, using surface porosity only) of the surface stratigraphic layer (whose deposition ends at the specified time) divided by the layer's deposition time interval.

 Finally, *average_water_depth* is just the average *min_water_depth* and *max_water_depth*.
 And *min_tectonic_subsidence*, *max_tectonic_subsidence* and
 *average_tectonic_subsidence* are obtained from *min_water_depth* and *max_water_depth* and *average_water_depth* by adding an isostatic correction of the